FelixBer/FindSpot/README.md

 ## Limitations

-PIN considers a function/routine only if it is a named location.
+* PIN considers a function/routine only if it is a named location.
 Hence FindSpot is only useful with full smybols right now, especially on Windows.
 A mechanism to define custom functions (which can be exported from olly/ida) exists and will be part of a future release...

-The commands kill, clear and dynamic changing of whitelist/blacklist are currently broken.
+* The commands kill, clear and dynamic changing of whitelist/blacklist are currently broken.

+* Only x64 supported.

 ## Usage via debugger (Linux only)